 Special District candidates are NOT required to file Form DS-DE 9, Appointment of Campaign Treasurer and Designation of Campaign Depository, or open a campaign account unless they collect contributions or make expenditures for anything other than the filing fee or petition signature verification fee (Section 99.061, F.S.).

-Special District candidates who DO NOT wish to collect contributions or make expenditures need only to complete an affidavit stating their intention to run for a special district office and either pay the qualifying fee or have the required number of valid petitions certified by the Supervisor of Elections to qualify as a candidate.
+Special District candidates who DO NOT wish to collect contributions or make expenditures need only to complete an affidavit stating their intention to run for a special district office, complete the loyalty oath, file the Form 1 Statement of Financial Interests, and either pay the qualifying fee or have the required number of valid petitions certified by the Supervisor of Elections to qualify as a candidate.

 In the event that a Special District candidate later decides to collect contributions and/or make expenditures, they will be required to file Form DS-DE 9, will be subject to all provisions of Chapter 106 of the Florida Statutes, and must file periodic campaign finance reports.